Best Travel Credit Cards of 2023

 How to compare travel credit cards

-There’s no travel credit card that’s going to be right for everyone, as it depends on your travel preferences and spending habits.
-But you can find the right credit card for you by considering different factors and aligning them with your goals.
+No travel credit card’s going to be right for everyone, as it depends on your travel preferences and spending habits.
+But you can find the right credit card for you by considering different factors and aligning them with your personal finance goals.
+Keep in mind that different terms apply depending on the card and card issuer.

 Travel credit cards tend to have an annual fee, and sometimes the fee can range into the hundreds of dollars.
 To justify paying an annual fee, you have to consider all the rewards and benefits of a card and whether you would receive value from those rewards.

-Depending on how much you travel, you might pay a high annual fee to have airport lounge access or elite status with an airline or hotel chain.
-But if you don’t travel a lot, a card with a lower annual fee might make more sense.
+If you're a frequent traveler, you might pay a high annual fee to have extensive airport lounge access or elite status with an airline or hotel chain.
+But if you don’t travel a lot or are a beginner to points and miles, a card with a lower annual fee or no fee might make more sense.

 Consider how different cards earn rewards if you want to use them for everyday purchases.
-For example, it could make sense to go for a card that earns bonus points on dining if you eat out a lot.
-Or you might want a card that earns elevated rates on groceries, including U.S. supermarkets.
+For example, it could make sense to go for a card that earns bonus points or bonus miles on dining if you eat out a lot.
+Or you might want a card that earns elevated rates on groceries or U.S. gas stations.

 Foreign transaction fees